Category: #caregiver

 Bulbs, Watts, LED’s, CFL’s

 Maybe you need 100 watts or 150 watts of bright light.
 Make sure the lamp can handle that amount.
 It is so confusing now with all of the different types of bulbs.
 Read on the packaging to find what you need.
-Ask someone that works there for help in determining what may be best for you.
+Ask someone who works there for help in determining what may be best for you.
 Some of those things are expensive.
 Make sure your lamp or socket is designed to hold that type of bulb and the wattage of the bulb.
 For example, a 32-watt compact fluorescent light (CFL) correlates to the same amount of light that a 100-watt bulb does.
 Then you have to deal with the height of the bulb.
 It will be a process.

 Your goal is brighter and more consistent lighting.
 Getting rid of shadows and dark corners.
 Give it a try for a few months and see how much better their life will be and your life will be.